refinedev/refine/documentation/docs/faq.md

 You may need to modify the form data before it is sent to the API.

-For example, for `Base64` upload, converting `File` object to `Base64` string would be suitable for this need.
+For example, Let's send the values we received from the user in two separate inputs, `name` and `surname`, to the API as `fullName`.

 <Tabs